 Babies 👶🏼 show a preference for sweet 🍭 and salty 🥨 foods and avoid bitter and sour foods.
 We often all have a preference for sweet and salty, and they allow us to survive, whereas if a baby tastes something bitter or sour, they would think poison or rotten.

+Also, taste is very subjective and can change based on culture and emotion as well.
 Generally, you should be aware that pleasurable tastes attracted our ancestors to rich, good-tasting foods that enabled our survival.

 Our sense of smell also enabled our survival.
 We only smell something when molecules of that substance reach a cluster of our receptor cells in our nose.
 Isn’t that wild?
 Everything that you smell actually touches your nose!